The Way Forward Report Card: The First Six Months

 Release a New Provincial Tourism Product Development Plan (Action 1.16)

-- The Provincial Tourism Product Development Plan will be released by early April.
+- The Provincial Tourism Product Development Plan was released on May 1, and can be found online here.

 - Provision of industry partner supports such as facilitation and coordination of priorities and opportunity management for five regional destination development plans will be included (Labrador, Western, Central, Eastern and Northeast Avalon).